CRAIG V. SPENCER

 - Diophantine inequalities, Kansas State University Mathematics Colloquium, January 29, 2008

-- Referee for the American Mathematical Monthly, the Bulletin of the London Mathematical Society, Finite Fields and Their Applications, Graphs and Combinatorics, Involve, the Michigan Mathematical Journal (2), the Open Mathematics Journal, and Portugaliae Mathematica
+- Referee for the American Mathematical Monthly, the Bulletin of the London Mathematical Society, Finite Fields and Their Applications, Graphs and Combinatorics, Involve, the Latin-American Conference on Communications, the Michigan Mathematical Journal (2), the Open Mathematics Journal, and Portugaliae Mathematica

 - Ph.D.
 Comprehensive Examination Committee Member for Xiaomei Zhao, University of Waterloo, August 12, 2008